Nikita-Kolosov/List-of-users/README.md

-Simple blog with React, Redux and Redux Thunk
+List of users with filter, delete users and reset action button